- Published on

 - Volume Delta / Cumulative Volume Delta Analysis: Tracking the difference between buy and sell volume at each price level

-Klines, open interest and funding rates from exchanges are still very important because you can perform HTF analysis using a wide range of indicators, and this data is readily available from exchanges.
+Higher Timeframe (HTF) Data Klines, Open Interest and Funding Rate data are still very important because you can use perform a more broader analysis using a plethora of widely available indicator libraries.
+This data as I mentioned earlier, is readily available from exchanges.
 Thus, the architecture described below will include a separate worker for collecting this data as well.

 Architecture Overview